caseyuhrig/LUX-GL/README.md

 a 3D character to walk in Python, then connecting the Python program with this C++ OpenGL simulator/visualizer to watch as it learns and/or to run the trained model after the fact.
 It will do more, but that's the end goal for this project.

-Here are some of the resourses I've been using and API's.

-- The Cherno @TheCherno
-- LearnOpenGL (@JoeyDeVries/LearnOpenGL)

 Anyone wishing to chime in is welcome!